ihmccreery/sjfnw/README.md

 #### Branches

-`master` is the main branch\*. - To start, avoid ever pushing directly to `master`.
+`master` is the main branch.
+Avoid ever pushing directly to `master`.
 Instead, when working on a feature/change, create a new branch:

 ```
   git checkout master
   git pull
-  git checkout -b new-feature
+  git checkout -b new-branch-name
 ```

-When your changes are ready, open a [pull request](https://help.github.com/articles/using-pull-requests/) so the code can be reviewed and merged into master.
+When your changes are ready, open a [pull request](https://help.github.com/articles/using-pull-requests/) so the code can be reviewed and merged into `master`.

-\* _We can add a `develop` branch if needed, but for now it doesn't seem necessary_

 ## Database management